AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce.md

 ### `--source-path`

-Use the mount&apos;s source path (rather than the mount path) as a subdirectory of the target, when --all is used
+Use the mount's source path (rather than the mount path) as a subdirectory of the target, when --all is used

 -  Default: `false`
 -  Does not accept a value